Unsupervised discovery of Interpretable Visual Concepts: Literature review and Motivation

-\textbf{Explanatory Graphs:} proposed by Zhang~et~al.~\citep{zhang:aaai:2018}, represents a CNN knowledge hierarchy through convolutional layers.
+\textbf{Explanatory Graphs:} proposed by Zhang~et~al.~\citep{zhang:aaai:2018}, represent a CNN knowledge hierarchy through convolutional layers.
 Each node in the graph represents candidate patterns of the object's parts, summarizing the knowledge from feature maps.
 Edges connect nodes from adjacent layers.
 The method proposes to disentangle object parts from a single filter without ground-truth part annotations.
 It mines highly activated image patterns from the last convolutional layer (high-level semantics) to the first (simpler structures).
 This process relies on the complete dataset to optimize the graph of hierarchically connected patterns that best fit network feature maps.
-There are some other methods using explanatory graphs by mining association rules as~ \citep{Nikolov:2020:cikm} or using attention mechanisms~\citep{geng:2021:sw}.
-They also improve interpretability for bias discovering and medical applications \citep{li:2019:aaai,cui:2020:sigkdd}.

-\textbf{Testing with Concept Activation Vectors (TCAV):} proposed by Kim~et~al.~\citep{kim:icml:2018}, aims to, from a set of low-level features, to provide human-friendly interpretable concepts.
-More in details, CAVs' method is part of TCAV, which analyses how sensitive a model's prediction is to a user pre-defined concept.
-The idea is to learn a linear classifier to separate, based on the model internal activations and a given class, the response to the concept's given examples and random given examples.
-At the end, TCAV shows most similar images to a concept.
-Similar works quantify concepts sensitivity~\citep{pfau:2021:arxiv}, increase performance and model fidelity~\citep{zhang:2021:aaai}, and apply TCAVs in multimodal emotion recognition~\citep{asokan:2022:ijcnn} and skin lesion classification~\citep{lucieri:2020:ijcnn}.
+\textbf{Testing with Concept Activation Vectors (TCAV):} proposed by Kim~et~al.~\citep{kim:icml:2018}, aims to, use a set of low-level features to provide human-friendly, interpretable concepts.
+In more detail, CAVs' method is part of TCAV, which analyzes how sensitive a model's prediction is to a user's pre-defined concept.
+The idea is to learn a linear classifier to separate, based on the model internal activations and a given class, the response to the concept's given examples and random \revFour{ones}.
+TCAV ultimately shows the images most similar to a concept.

-Besides the improvement in interpretability, Explanatory Graphs and TCAVs require a level of supervision, to generate the knowledge graphs or to indicate the concepts.
-We also want a more global network's explanation but in an unsupervised way.
+Besides the improvement in interpretability, Explanatory Graphs and TCAVs require \revFour{some level of supervision} to generate the knowledge graphs or to indicate the concepts. \revThree{We also want to obtain a more global network explanation in an unsupervised manner.}